-Two approaches for weakly nonlinear stability analysis of single and two-component slightly curved shallow mixing layers are described.
+Two approaches to weakly nonlinear stability analysis of single and twocomponent slightly curved shallow mixing layers are described.
 The first approach is based on the parallel flow assumption.
 Method of multiple scales is used in order to derive an amplitude evolution equation for the most unstable mode.
 It is shown that the amplitude equation is the complex Ginzburg-Landau equation.
-The coefficients of the equation are found in closed form in terms of integrals containing the following parameters and functions:
+The second method takes into account a slow longitudinal variation of the base flow.
+The analysis is based on weakly nonparallel WKBJ approximation.